Key takeaways

 • Personal loan: Personal loans are unsecured, meaning you are not borrowing against your home (or any other asset).
 While that can feel better for you as a borrower, it tends to feel riskier for the lender, which is why these come with higher rates and smaller maximum loan amounts.

-• Credit card: Credit cards generally come with higher rates than any of the other borrowing options on our list.
-But if you have a relatively minor home project planned, there are some cards that come with 0% APR introductory periods.
-If you can pay off your balance in full prior to the end of that period, this can be an option to pay no interest whatsoever on your purchase.
+• Credit card: Credit cards generally come with higher rates than any other borrowing options on our list.
+But if you have a relatively minor home project planned, there are some cards that come with 0 percent APR introductory periods.
+If you can pay off your balance in full before the end of that period, this can be an option to pay no interest whatsoever on your purchase.